 Was he worried about her?

 He looked over at Roberts.
-She was smiling the way McCoy used to when he'd been trying not to laugh at Spock.
+She was smiling the way McCoy used to when he had been trying not to laugh at Spock.

 "You have something to say, Nurse?"